FlagrantGarden/site/content/games/factions/supplements/coasts/Forces/ruislip.md

 ### Cioran

 Cioran fights as a Champion.
 He has the [Fame traits][2] Competent and Clever.
-He rolls 12 dice to hit.
+He rolls 12d6 to hit.

 |     ME      |   MO    |     MI      |  FS   |   R   |   T   |        Traits        |
 | :---------: | :-----: | :---------: | :---: | :---: | :---: | :------------------- |